Terror Unleashed

 Practitioner’s Last Resort: Tiananmen Square

-January, 2000 • For months, the state-run media has been saturated with fabricated reports vilifying Falun Gong.
+January 2000 • For months, the state-run media had been saturated with fabricated reports vilifying Falun Gong.

-Falun Gong practitioners are being expelled from university, and fired from their jobs.
-Their homes are ransacked at will by police, and anyone who practices faces the real threat of being hauled away by policy at any moment.
+Falun Gong practitioners were being expelled from university and fired from their jobs.
+Their homes were ransacked at will by the police, and anyone who practiced faced the real threat of being hauled away by police at any moment.

 Many would be sent to forced labor camps with no trial.

-All official channels for appealing to the government are closed.
+All official channels for appealing to the government were closed.

-And so, with nowhere else to turn, Falun Gong practitioners begin making public appeals in Tiananmen Square.
+And so, with nowhere else to turn, Falun Gong practitioners began making public appeals in Tiananmen Square.

-At first, the demonstrations are small and only occasional, but soon people are flocking to Beijing from every corner of China to step onto the square, hold up a banner with Falun Gong’s core tenets — Truthfulness, Compassion and Forbearance — and proclaim their innocence.
+At first, the demonstrations were small and only occasional, but soon people were flocking to Beijing from every corner of China to step onto the square, hold up a banner with Falun Gong’s core tenets — Truthfulness, Compassion, and Forbearance — and proclaim their innocence.

 “Falun Gong members make unlikely protesters,” noted Reuters in its report on Chinese practitioners making an appeal to the authorities.
 “On October 29, dozens of members escalated their civil disobedience by sitting in the lotus position in the square and staying stoically silent as police kicked, punched, and dragged them to minivans by the hair.”